mcpvilapouca/micro-genetic-algorithm/README.md

 # Micro-genetic-algorithm

-Micro-Genetic algorithm for the optimization of constitutive models material parameters\n It minimizes the least square differences between an experimental curve and numerical results from ABAQUS.
+Micro-Genetic algorithm for the optimization of constitutive models material parameters

+It minimizes the least square differences between an experimental curve and numerical results from ABAQUS.

 - Runs in matlab, through Main.m
 - Requires python3 and abaqus
 - to run from the terminal in background use the following command:

-\n nohup matlab -r -nosplash -nodesktop -nojvm < Main.m > output.txt &
+ nohup matlab -r -nosplash -nodesktop -nojvm < Main.m > output.txt &